Admissions at King Edwin School

 How to Get Started

-If you are a parent or carer, please speak to your Local Authority SEND team about a referral to King Edwin School.
 If you are a Local Authority professional and wish to consult with us about a pupil, contact our admissions team and we will arrange the next steps, including visits and documentation.

 We’re here to help.
 If you have any questions about the process or our provision, please get in touch and we will guide you through it.